s0nderlabs/pragma./docs/getting-started/connecting-wallet.md

 ## Security Tips

-1. **Keep your login secure**: Your Google/email account controls your smart account
+1. **Keep your login secure**: Your Google/email/social account controls your smart account
 2. **Use a strong password**: If using email sign-in
-3. **Enable 2FA**: On your Google account if using Google sign-in
+3. **Enable 2FA**: On your social accounts for added security
 4. **Don't share session keys**: They can execute transactions on your behalf
-5. **Revoke if compromised**: If you suspect unauthorized access, revoke all delegations
+5. **Disconnect if concerned**: Disconnecting invalidates your current session key

 ## Troubleshooting Connection Issues